graphql-mocks/graphql-mocks/.github/pull_request_template.md

 <!--
-  Assign any relevent github labels, including the packages affected.
+  Assign any relevant github labels, including the packages affected.
 -->

 ## CHANGELOG